Good Wear Leather Coat Company

 This jacket is a reproduction of a Type A-1 flight jacket.
 The Army Air Corps first issued these jackets on November 7th, 1927, and they were non-standard after May 9th, 1931, being replaced by Type A-2 jackets.
 The stock was finally exhausted during WWII.
 These jackets were made with capeskin, and examples seen are almost always brown, rather than the olive drab stated on spec sheets.

-There were several design details seen on originals.
-Earlier jackets had buttons at the base of the waistband, and later jackets incorporated snaps.
+There were several iterations of details seen on originals.
+Earlier jackets had buttons at the base of the waistband, and later jackets incorporated Line 24 large ring snaps.
 The design of the pockets from one maker to another is also quite interesting.
-The pockets were often rather small in proportion to the jackets.
-Sleeve seams show two common designs, one being a triple-stitched cut seam, and another being a basic folded and top stitched seam.
+The pockets were often rather small in proportion to the jackets, and some had two parallel stitch lines on the body and flap as Navy jackets are made, while others only had a single stitch line, or double only on the flap.
+Sleeve seams show two common designs, one being a triple-stitched cut seam, and another being a basic rolled seam.
 We've chosen the former.

 Details of this contract: